Research away from the University

 Approval to study as a remote location candidate can only be sought during the application process and will not be given to candidates who are already registered as full-time or part-time students of the University.

-A Remote Location student's progress will be formally reviewed after approximately 12 months (24 months for part-time candidates), to ensure that both student progress and the arrangements relating to supervision have been satisfactory.
-As part of the review process, the student may be required to undergo an oral assessment.
+A Remote Location student's progress will be formally reviewed at a Confirmation Review within 12 months of initial registration (24 months for part-time candidates), to ensure that both student progress and supervision arrangements have been satisfactory.
+As part of the Confirmation Review process the student will be required to undergo an oral assessment, which may take place in person in Sheffield or remotely.

-Whilst undertaking the programme of research at the remote location, the student will be subject to the University's Charter, Statutes, Ordinances, and Regulations.
+Whilst undertaking the programme of research at the remote location, the student will be subject to the University's Charter, Statutes, Ordinances, and Regulations, as well as the Code of Practice for Research Degree Programmes.
+Requirements will be the same as for students based in Sheffield, including those relating to the Doctoral Development Programme.

 During the programme of research the University reserves the right to call a student to Sheffield, or alternatively, in some cases it may be necessary for the supervisor to visit the student at a location away from Sheffield.
 Should either prove necessary, the cost of the visit will be borne by the student.

-Academic departments can increase the standard annual tuition fee by £500, £1000 or £1500 if they feel it is necessary given the nature of the student's research.
-In addition to the tuition fee, students will be expected to pay the costs associated with their academic progress (for example travelling to Sheffield for supervisory meetings) outlined above.
+Academic departments can increase the standard annual tuition fee by £500, £1000 or £1500 if they feel it is necessary given the nature and anticipated costs of the student's research.
+In addition to the tuition fee, students will be expected to pay the costs associated with their academic progress outlined above (for example travelling to Sheffield for supervisory meetings or assessments if required).
 Before registering, students will be required to demonstrate that they can meet the financial demands of Remote Location study.

 Other research away from the University

-The progress of candidates undertaking research away from the University will be the same as candidates based in Sheffield, and the requirement for full-time students to fulfil the regulations relating to the Doctoral Development Programme will remain.
+As with Remote Location students, the progress of candidates undertaking research away from the University will be the same as candidates based in Sheffield, and the requirement for students to fulfil the regulations relating to the Doctoral Development Programme will remain.